-Age-standardized mortality rate per 100,000 population for deaths <70 years due to external causes (ICD10 V01-Y89) including all type of transport accidents; accidental falls; accidental drowning; suicide and intentional self-harm; and homicide and injury purposely inflicted by another person.

-Deaths <70 years due to external causes expressed per 100,000 population standardized to a standard population.
+Name Age-standardized mortality rate per 100,000 population for deaths <70 years due to external causes (ICD10 V01-Y89) including all type of transport accidents; accidental falls; accidental drowning; suicide and intentional self-harm; and homicide and injury purposely inflicted by another person.
+Definition Deaths <70 years due to external causes expressed per 100,000 population standardized to a standard population.
 This is necessary to control for differing age distributions from country to country.
 The WHO World Standard Population, which reflects the average age structure of the world's population expected over the next generation (from 2000 to 2025), will be used.

-Age-standardized mortality rates per 100,000 for deaths <70 years due to external causes, using the WHO World Standard Population.

-The sum of the weighted age-specific mortality rates per 100,000 population (by 5 year age groupings) for deaths <70 years due to external causes including all type of transport accidents; accidental falls; accidental drowning; suicide and intentional self-harm; and homicide and injury purposely inflicted by another person using the WHO World Standard Population.

-- Measurement unit: per 100,000
+Case definition Age-standardized mortality rates per 100,000 for deaths <70 years due to external causes, using the WHO World Standard Population.
+Calculation method The sum of the weighted age-specific mortality rates per 100,000 population (by 5 year age groupings) for deaths <70 years due to external causes including all type of transport accidents; accidental falls; accidental drowning; suicide and intentional self-harm; and homicide and injury purposely inflicted by another person using the WHO World Standard Population.
+Parameters Measurement unit: per 100,000 Type: rate Categories: female, male; age <70 years Frequency of collection: annual Data sources Obtained from corresponding mortality registries and population distributions.
+Significance and rational Deaths coded to external causes of death are an important part of the causes of death collection because they are used for injury surveillance and provide valuable information to support the development of policy for disease and injury prevention

-- Type: rate

-- Categories: female, male; age <70 years

-- Frequency of collection: annual

-Obtained from corresponding mortality registries and population distributions.

-Deaths coded to external causes of death are an important part of the causes of death collection because they are used for injury surveillance and provide valuable information to support the development of policy for disease and injury prevention